rusuly/MySqlCdc/README.md

 The project is based on [mysql-binlog-connector-java](https://github.com/shyiko/mysql-binlog-connector-java) library, MariaDB and MySQL  documentation.

 Has a third-party dependency [Pipelines.Sockets.Unofficial](https://github.com/mgravell/Pipelines.Sockets.Unofficial) by Marc Gravell and optimized to use [System.IO.Pipelines](https://www.nuget.org/packages/System.IO.Pipelines/) as described in his [series of posts](https://blog.marcgravell.com/2018/07/pipe-dreams-part-1.html).

+## Q&A
+Are uncommited changes written to binlog?
+- If you make [transactional changes](https://dev.mysql.com/doc/refman/5.7/en/replication-features-transactions.html) binlog will only include commited transactions in their commit order to provide consistency.
+- If you make non-transactional changes binlog will include changes from uncommited transactions even if the transaction is rolled back.

 ## License
 The library is provided under the [MIT License](LICENSE).